uniteddata/shopin_public/README.md

 * The transaction button shows in real time the log of executed transactions in transaction logs page

-## Update 0.9: Additional infrastructure and funcitonality: DKG keys nad BLS signatures
+## Update 0.9: Additional infrastructure and funcitonality: DKG keys and BLS signatures

 * Make an API to generate DKG keys
 * Store DKG keys on each node